pachyderm/pachyderm/doc/concepts/index.rst

 Artificial Intelligence (AI) a reality.
-The Pachyderm platform brings together version control for data with the tools to build scalable end-to-end ML/AI pipelines while empowering users to develop their code in a language, framework, or tool of their choice.
+The Pachyderm platform brings together version control for data with the tools to build scalable end-to-end ML/AI pipelines while empowering users to develop their code in any language, framework, or tool of their choice.
 Pachyderm has been proven to be the ideal foundation for teams looking to use ML/AI to solve real-world problems in a reliable way.
 What makes Pachyderm such a natural choice for data science teams is